qiskit-community/qiskit-optimization/docs/explanations/qrao_explanations.rst

 Wiesner
 [2] <http://users.cms.caltech.edu/~vidick/teaching/120_qcrypto/wiesner.pdf>`__
 and were used in the context of communication complexity theory.
-We will not be using QRACs in the way they were originally concieved, instead we are co-opting them to define our quantum relaxations.
+We will not be using QRACs in the way they were originally conceived, instead we are co-opting them to define our quantum relaxations.
 For this reason will not provide a full introduction to RACs or QRACs, but encourage interested readers to seek out more information about them.